oslokommune/okdata-aws/README.md

 #### FastAPI applications

-Call the `add_fastapi_logging` with the FastAPI application as a parameter to add the logging middleware.
+Call `add_fastapi_logging` with the FastAPI application as a parameter to add the logging middleware.

 ```python